Equines in Therapy

 When the training is held at our own facility, accommodation is available at our hostel, ask for availability and prices.
 You can find more info about our accommodation options on www.trollskogensvandrarhem.se

-25% of the revenue goes to MiMer Centre, an NGO that works to contribute to research, education, and knowledge spreading about equines and equine assisted therapies – www.mimercentre.org
+25% of the revenue goes towards our trust, that supports research, education, and knowledge spreading about equines and equine assisted therapies.

-This training is based on Ilka Parent at Minds-n-Motion (www.mindsnmotion.net) work and what I have learned through training and working with her team, how I have developed my work with equines since 2008 together with psychologists/psychotherapists/coaches and trainers in Sweden and Denmark, and the most recent research pertaining horse-human interaction, equine cognition, equine welfare and several other fields that contributes to explain the dynamics between horses and humans, as well as knowledge about equines, equine welfare and wellbeing, with focus on EAT.
+This training is based on Ilka Parent at Minds-n-Motion (www.mindsnmotion.net) work and model for Psychodynamic Equine Assisted Trauma Therapy (PEATT) and what I have learned through trainings, mentoring and working with her team, how I have developed my work with equines since 2008 together with psychologists/psychotherapists/coaches and trainers in Sweden and Denmark, and the most recent research pertaining horse-human interaction, equine cognition, equine welfare and several other fields that contributes to explain the dynamics between horses and humans, as well as knowledge about equines, equine welfare and wellbeing, with focus on EAT.